semanticlink/howtohypermedia/content/frontend/vue-todo-app/6-cloning-resources.md

 <Instruction>

-Alternatively, drag the tenant into a JSON file and change the JSON
+Alternative create method, drag the tenant into a JSON file and change the JSON and then drag back onto the top drop location

 ```text
 {